jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 where $t$ is a value between 0 and 1.

-**SLERP** stands for Spherical Linear intERPpolation and is a method used to interpolate between two orientations emanating from the centre of a sphere.
+**SLERP** stands for Spherical Linear intERPpolation and is a method used to interpolate between two quaternions across a surface of a sphere.

 ```{figure} ../_images/10_SLERP.svg
 :width: 400